If you are a high school student with vocal, theatrical or writing skills, there's a place for you at KEOM!

 Do I need previous broadcasting experience?

-Operating the broadcast equipment may seem challenging at first, but we provide you with all the educational mentorship you need.
-You'll learn to operate all the equipment in the studio.
+Operating the broadcast equipment may seem challenging at first, but we provide you with the educational mentorship you need.
 It takes a little training and some preparation, but advanced technical skill is not necessary.
 After a few shows, you’ll feel right at home.
-KEOM is a cooperative operation with student staff.
+KEOM is a learning laboratory – a cooperative operation with student staff.
 Participation in performing staff duties and assisting with events and other initiatives is required.

 How do I join KEOM?